Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: Dimensional reduction

-At the moment this computation was performed, {\tt DRalgo} did not allow the construction of our NLO potential as the temporal gauge field is integrated out before higher order corrections to the effective potential can be computed. \footnote{ A recent update of {\tt DRalgo} does allow the user to construct the NLO potential while treating the temporal and spatial gauge modes in the same way. } For the dark sector effective potential we used a trick to account the contributions of the temporal gauge field $X^a_0$, by adding an additional scalar triplet under the dark SU(2):
+The obtained masses and couplings are listed in section~\ref{sec:Matching}, up to two modifications: \begin{itemize} \item{We obtain $\kappa_3$ from ref.~\cite{Kajantie:1995dw} rather than {\tt DRalgo}.
+The reason is that the normalisation convention of $\kappa_3$ in {\tt DRalgo} does not align with literature following ref.~\cite{Kajantie:1995dw}, e.g.\ refs.~\cite{Brauner:2016fla, Andersen:2017ika} (see Q.10 of {\tt DRalgo}'s Q\&A).} \item{We remove the terms in $m_3^2$ that multiply $\ln{\left( \mu_3/\mu_4 \right)}$ which correspond to running due to modes that we did \emph{not} include in the NLO effective potential, which gets contributions only from the soft modes. } \end{itemize} At the moment this computation was performed, {\tt DRalgo} did not allow the construction of our NLO potential as the temporal gauge field is integrated out before higher-order corrections to the effective potential can be computed. \footnote{ A recent update of {\tt DRalgo} does allow the user to construct the NLO potential while treating the temporal and spatial gauge modes in the same way. } For the dark sector effective potential we used a trick to account for the contributions of the temporal gauge field $X^a_0$, by adding an additional scalar triplet under the dark SU(2):

 In order to keep this dark SU(2) triplet field within the EFT that {\tt DRalgo} uses to compute the effective potential, we introduced it in the parent theory.
 This is merely a hack: we do not account for its contributions in the matching relations, as it is nothing but an auxiliary field, that we use to circumvent the limitations of vanilla {\tt DRalgo}.
 We define a mass term and a coupling term for the auxiliary field via